adlnet/xAPI-Spec/xAPI.md

 employee".
 In this case, a URI should identify one of these specific meanings, not the word "fired".

-The Tin Can API does not specify any particular verbs (except the reserved “http://adlnet.gov/expapi/verbs/voided"), but rather defines how verbs are to be used.
-Communities of practice will develop verbs they find useful and make them available to the general community for use.

-A verb in the Tin Can API is a URI, and denotes a specific meaning not tied to any particular language.
+A verb in the Experience API is a URI, and denotes a specific meaning not tied to any particular language.
 For example, a particular verb URI such as http://example.org/firearms#fire or tag:example.com,2012:xQr73H might denote the action of firing a gun, or the verb URI http://example.com/فعل/خواندن might denote the action of reading a book.

-The person who comes up with a new verb should own the URI, or have permission from the owner to use the URI to denote a Tin Can API verb.
+The person who coins a new verb should own the URI, or have permission from the owner to use the URI to denote an Experience API verb.
 The owner of a URI SHOULD make a human-readable description of the intended usage of the verb accessible at the URI.

 __NOTE__: In some future version, this specification might specify additional machine-readable information about the verb be made available, but the choice to do so is postponed to monitor emerging practices and pain points.
-ADL plans to release a set of recommended verbs at the same time as this specification.
+ADL released a set of recommended verbs at the same time as the 0.95 version of this specification.
 Learning Activity Providers MAY use one these verbs, or other verb which have wide adoption, if applicable.
 The verb list to be created by ADL will include verbs corresponding to the verbs previously defined in this specification.
 If